ALife-Newsletter/Newsletter/edition_012/00_Foreword.md

 ALIFE 2023, this is the first **Physical Edition** of the newsletter!
 Keep it as a memento, or show it to your friends!

-The theme for this issue is **fishes**.
-We have Fish fossil robots, simulated fishes, and even some RL-powered sand to put in your aquarium.
+The theme for this issue is **summer beaches!**.
+We have Fish fossil robots, simulated fishes, sand beasts, and even some RL-powered sand to put in your aquarium.
 Of course, you can also get some great seafood in Hokkaido.

 Because of physical limitations, the texts in this edition are